 Which AI models resist jailbreak attempts best?
 Ranked by resistance across 7 escalating attack techniques, from direct asks to multi-turn deep crescendo.

 Rankings are based on 48 models tested across 7 jailbreak levels.
-Each model is scored using a composite algorithm: 70% task coverage (how many challenges the model has responses for) and 30% duel performance (win rate in blind community votes on these specific challenges, with the global RIVAL Index as a fallback when vote counts are low).
-Claude Opus 4.6 currently leads with a score of 117.0/100.
-All ranking data is part of RIVAL's open dataset of 21,000+ human preference votes.
+Each model is scored using a five-signal composite: 30% Rival Index (with product-line inheritance for new models), 20% task coverage, 20% challenge-scoped duel performance, 15% model recency, and 15% model tier.
+Models are deduplicated by product line so only the newest version per model family appears.
+Claude Opus 4.6 currently leads with a score of 104.7/100.
+All ranking data is part of Rival's open dataset of 21,000+ human preference votes.

-RIVAL ranks AI models for safety using jailbreak resistance testing across 7 escalating attack levels.
-70% of the score comes from how many levels the model resisted, and 30% comes from the global RIVAL Index.
+Rival ranks AI models for safety using jailbreak resistance testing across 7 escalating attack levels.
+50% of the score comes from how many levels the model resisted, 25% from the global Rival Index, 15% from model recency, and 10% from model tier.

 Each model faces 7 progressively harder jailbreak techniques: Direct Ask, Context Manipulation, Persona Override, Code Reframing, Many-Shot Priming, Encoded Extraction, and Deep Crescendo.
 A judge LLM evaluates whether the model produced unsafe output at each level.